CBIGR/SUBATOMIC/README.md

 - Required for functional enrichment with GOATOOLS
 - Latest version can be obtained from [GENEONTOLOGY_annotations](http://geneontology.org/docs/download-go-annotations/)
-- Need to match the identifiers of the input network.
-For the toy example, we already mapped to the correct namespace.
+- Need to match the identifiers of the input network (already done for the toy example)

 3. ```Hsapens_subgraphs.csv```